 His guardianship practice includes applying for and defending against guardianship applications, pursuit of actions arising out of elder abuse, financial exploitation, and the misuse of powers of attorney, actions to remove and/or defend from removal of guardians, and the representation of guardians in a wide variety of lawsuits.
 He is certified by the State Bar of Texas to serve as an attorney ad litem.

 His trust litigation practice includes risk management advice to both individual and corporate trustees, actions to pursue modifications or terminations of trusts, suits regarding the validity and interpretation of trusts, and the representation of trustees and beneficiaries in fiduciary litigation actions for accountings, breaches of fiduciary duty, trustee removal actions, suits concerning distribution and investment issues, and suits ancillary to pending district court actions.

-Keith has substantial experience in litigation concerning limited partnerships, limited liability companies, and other close-held businesses arising out of family disputes and trust disputes.
+Keith has substantial experience in litigation concerning limited partnerships, limited liability companies, and other closely held businesses arising out of family disputes and trust disputes.

-He also has substantial experience in probating wills, and administering solvent and insolvent estates as both a court-appointed administrator, as well as representing executors and administrators.
-He has been appointed by statutory probate courts to pursue litigation on behalf of pending estates.
+He also has substantial experience in probating wills, and in administering solvent and insolvent estates as both a court-appointed administrator, as well as representing executors and administrators.
+He has been appointed on a number of occasions by statutory probate Judges to pursue litigation on behalf of pending estates.

-He has also served as an expert witness in litigation involving trust, estate issues, and guardianship.
+He has also served as an expert witness in litigation involving trusts, estate issues, and guardianships.